 Text and images by: Emil von Maltitz and Nick van de Wiel

-Visit Namibia yourself with Nature’s Light Photography Tours & Workshops’ annual 13 day landscape photography workshop to Namibia.
+Witness this country of contrasts for yourself with Nature’s Light Photography Tours & Workshops’ annual 13 day landscape photography workshop to Namibia.
 There is one more space available for the 2016 tour starting end of October!
 Email Nature’s Light for more information.